 Stinson's Bankruptcy and Creditors' Rights practice understands all dimensions of insolvency issues, whether in bankruptcy cases and adversary proceedings, state court receiverships, or out-of-court restructurings.
 Stinson has considerable experience representing the full range of parties, including secured and unsecured creditors, landlords and tenants, official and ad hoc committees, asset purchasers and lenders, as well as trustees and other estate representatives.

 Our attorneys are not only skilled at navigating bankruptcy protection procedures, but also are highly skilled in related litigation.
 We are uniquely positioned to handle bankruptcy cases—large and small—by providing our clients with strategic counsel and smart litigation.
-Our Bankruptcy & Creditors' Rights practice has been ranked as a Tier 1 Practice by U.S. News and World Report for 2015-2017
+Our Bankruptcy & Creditors' Rights practice has consistently been ranked as a National Tier 1 Practice by U.S. News and Best Lawyers.

 - Marc E. AlbertPartner

 - Phillip J. AshfieldPartner

 - Edwin H. CaldiePartner

 - Anthony P. CaliAssociate